-The undergraduate B.S. in Environmental Resources Engineering has graduated its first students and is preparing for its first accreditation visit by the ABET Engineering Accreditation Commission (EAC).
+The undergraduate B.S. in Environmental Resources Engineering has graduated several cohorts of students and has been accredited from October 2010 forward by the Engineering Accreditation Commission/Accreditation Board for Engineering and Technology (EAC/ABET).
 Below we explain how this program is similar to yet distinct from many Civil and Environmental Engineering programs.
-Please review the Internal Transfer Policies, if appropriate for your situation.

 The primary objective of this degree program is to prepare qualified engineering graduates to operate with professional competence.
 This program offers a engineering science and design coursework in the areas of water resources engineering, ecological engineering, and geospatial engineering, a breadth and combination unparalleled in the United States.
 A broad base of study in the fundamentals of engineering enables graduates to enter professional practices which focus on civil works as well as the use and protection of soil, water, air, and other renewable and non-renewable resources.